salesforce/django-declarative-apis/docs/source/endpoint_resource.rst

         Takes in the request as an argument and identifies whether the requester is valid.

     :code:`challenge(error)`
         Results in the challenge response sent to the user.
-This should result in a django.http.HttpResponse that should include information through the :code:`WWW-Authenticate` header around expectations.
+This should result in a :code:`django.http.HttpResponse` that should include information through the :code:`WWW-Authenticate` header around expectations.

     **Example**